Chimaobi1122/Banking_Management_System/README.md

 # Banking_Management_System
-This snippet, authenticate a staff and allow him/her to create an account for a user.
+This snippet,authenticate a staff and allow him/her to create an account for a user.

 Login using either of the authorize staff below in order to run the program.